-Specific Instructions

-Part II-Figure Your Expenses
+Specific Instructions Part II-Figure Your Expenses

-Line 2-Enter parking fees, etc., that did not involve overnight travel.
-Do not include transportation expenses for commuting to and from work.
+Line 2-Enter parking fees, etc., that did not involve overnight travel or commuting to and from work.
 See the line 8b instructions on this page for the definition of commuting.

 Line 3-Enter expenses for lodging and transportation connected with overnight travel away from your tax home.
 You cannot deduct expenses paid or incurred in connection with employment away from your tax home if that period of employment exceeds 1 year.
 Do not include expenses for meals and entertainment.
 For details, including limitations, see Pub.
 463.